 When this symbol is yellow, your job may experience a queuing period prior to execution.

-Switching to Instant Mode
+Switching to On Demand Pro Mode

 The job described in this example was started with On Demand while showed a yellow status.
 After this job was submitted, it was queued.
 The queued status is brought to your attention at the top-left of the Status page and in the Status page Job Log, shown below.
 Notice the Run It Now button at the top-right of the Status page.